6 At-Home Natural Remedies To Soothe Pink Eye

 This is the most common type of pink eye and is a direct result of a bacterial or viral infection.

-Bacterial pink eye is often due to dirty contact lenses, poor hand washing, .
+Bacterial pink eye is often due to dirty contact lenses, or insufficient hand washing.
 Whereas viral pink eye can be caused by viruses such as adenovirus and herpes simplex virus.

 Since this type of pink eye is so contagious, it’s important to get treatment as soon as possible and avoid touching your eyes as it can be spread easily to your other eye or other people via direct touch or contaminated surfaces.